OCA/server-ux/base_tier_validation_forward/readme/DESCRIPTION.rst

 User can then click on Forward instead of Approve.
 A new tier with minor sequence will be created on the reviewer table, and new user will be able to make approval decision.

+User has also the ability to ask for someone to review the tier before making the final decision, he/she forwards it to another user, after that user has validated the tier, the decision is back to the original user.